Joe Williams (wrestler): Honors

 Williams was inducted as a Distinguished Member of the National Wrestling Hall of Fame in 2023.

 Personal life

-Williams' brothers Steve and T.J. also shared the same sporting discipline with him, as the former competed for the Hawkeyes at the University of Iowa, where he picked up two NCAA titles (1999 and 2001), while the latter earned two junior national titles as a college wrestler.
+Williams' brothers Steve and T.J. also shared the same sporting discipline with him, as the latter competed for the Hawkeyes at the University of Iowa, where he picked up two NCAA titles (1999 and 2001), while the former earned two junior national titles as a college wrestler.
 On May 2, 2002, Williams' older brother Steve was visiting from Chicago, when he collapsed and died of a massive asthma attack outside the wrestler's former home in Coralville, Iowa.

 Williams currently resides in North Liberty, Iowa with his two sons Kaleb and Wyatt.